-This page is the receptacle for all things related to my experience on Sunday, April 10th, 2011 while riding the subway in Atlanta.
+This page is the receptacle for all things related to my experience on Sunday, April 10th, 2011 while riding the subway in Atlanta, Georgia.

 Never thought I’d ever be on Fox & Friends chatting with the Doocy.
-Did you know they have almost 2 million daily viewers?
-My regret: If I would have had 3 more seconds I would have said, “…and if Jon Stewart fell on the third rail, I’m sure you would save him too!”
-I missed my chance to make a poignant point and generate a potentially hilarious awkward moment.
+Did you know they had almost 2 million daily viewers (probably higher now)?
+My one regret: If I would have had 3 more seconds I would have said, “…and if Jon Stewart fell on the third rail, I’m sure you would save him too!”
+I missed my chance to generate a potentially hilarious poignant and awkward moment.
 Who knows?
 Maybe the the clip would have been picked up by Jon Stewart.
 Maybe I would have been invited as a guest on the Daily Show and fulfilled my life’s ambition!

 Original YouTube Video

 Alicia found the original video online when it had 3 hits that captures the end of the incident.
 Everyone screams when the man on the tracks is getting shocked and electricity is arching up and down his body.
 You can’t see the electrcity in the video.
 However, if you listen really carefully, when I lean towards him, I think you can hear me yelling “…stand the f*ck up!”

 “Why I was Late for Work Today” – my initial post